What is Test Infrastructure?

 - Repetitive actions such as log-ins and OTP entries.

-- Actions that must be tested across multiple devices, browsers, operating systems, and configurations.
+- Actions must be tested across multiple devices, browsers, operating systems, and configurations.
 Want to do a quick test across real devices and browsers?
 Try now.

 - Tests that must run the same actions with multiple datasets, filling a form with different inputs, for example.